Natural History & Gardening

 As the cemetery also has many trees, including yew and Scots pine, some flowers more characteristic of woodland may also be seen.
 These include lesser celandine, wood anemone and dog violet.
 Between 1970 and 1998, local botanist Mary Page built up a list of over 150 flowering plants and ferns from the site.

 Because of its floral diversity, the cemetery supports a wide variety of insects and other small wildlife.
 Butterflies include grassland species like the Meadow Brown, and others like the Speckled Wood which prefer more shady locations.
-There are six species of bumblebees, and an extensive list of solitary bees and wasps, many of which nest in burrows in sunny banks.
-Further recording through the 2007 season will reveal more of the fauna of this interesting site.
+There are seven species of bumblebees, and an extensive list of solitary bees and wasps, many of which nest in burrows in sunny banks.
+Recent new arrivals are a colony of Ivy mining bees.

-Whitetailed bees, ringed hover flies, antennaed wasps, fringed woodlice and and robber flies were among the insects excitedly examined through magnifying glasses by local children and their parents during during nature trails led by Dr Ian Beavis round Woodbury Park Cemetery.
+Whitetailed bees, ringed hover flies, antennaed wasps, fringed woodlice and and robber flies were among the insects excitedly examined through magnifying glasses by local children and their parents during nature trails led by Dr Ian Beavis around Woodbury Park Cemetery recently.
 One of the children is seen here with her bugbox ready to capture some of the scurrying inhabitants of a yellow meadow ants nest being uncovered by Dr Beavis.
+A "bug hotel" for insects in a sheltered spot by the chapel has been built by primary schoolchildren and RHS-style labels help visitors to identify the trees featured in the Friends Tree Trail.